gwen-interpreter/gwen-gpm/README.md

 Gwen-GPM
 ========

-A cross platform package manager for downloading and installing [Gwen](https://github.com/gwen-interpreter/gwen) [packages](https://github.com/gwen-interpreter/gwen#what-engines-are-available) and their binary dependencies to local workstations, servers, or shared workspaces.
-Downloaded packages are cached and managed in a local `.gwen/cache` folder in your user home directory and are unpacked and installed to the file system in locations that you specify.
-Checksum verifications are performed on all downloaded packages and no environment variables or system paths are created or modified during installation so your system remains in tact.
+A package manager for downloading and installing [Gwen](https://github.com/gwen-interpreter/gwen) [packages](https://github.com/gwen-interpreter/gwen#what-engines-are-available) and their binary dependencies to local workstations, servers, or shared workspaces in a consistent manner across platforms.
+Downloaded packages are cached and managed in a local `.gwen/cache` folder in your user home directory and are installed to the file system in locations that you specify.
+Checksum verifications are performed on all downloaded packages to verify their integrity and no environment variables or system paths are created or modified during installation so your system remains intact.

-The download and installation of following are managed by this package manager:
+The download and installation of the following packages are managed:

 - Gwen packages
   - [gwen-web](https://github.com/gwen-interpreter/gwen-web)